cincoutprabu/ios-mixed-reality-driving/README.md

-# iOS Mixed Realit Car Driving
+# iOS Mixed Reality Car Driving

 The idea is to build a prototype iOS app, with features to drive a toy car remotely using hand gestures, voice control and virtual reality headset.
 Imagine you are wearing a Google Cardboard virtual reality headset and seeing the live video stream from a toy car, and you're holding a steering wheel in your hand and saying voice commands to drive the car.